 Though I’ve kept quite busy lately, you may’ve noticed I haven’t announced that I’m working for anyone yet.
 That’s because after nearly eleven months off, and after exploring several avenues and entertaining a few offers, I’ve finally decided to try going into business for myself as an independent contractor.
 I haven’t really figured out how to do it yet, per se, but as with anything and everything, sometimes the first step to figuring something out is to flail and fail as early and often as possible.

 In terms of my mission and vision, it really hasn’t changed at all: Making the right thing the easy thing.
 Whereas others focus on bringing the next big product to market, I seem relentlessly focused on making it easy to build that product the right way and keep it (and the team producing it) healthy in the long run.
-My ./go script framework is part of that vision, my Slack-to-GitHub Issues plugin is part of it, as are many of the other little projects I’ve spun up over the past couple years.
+My ./go script framework is part of that vision, my Slack-emoji-issues plugin is part of it, as are many of the other little projects I’ve spun up over the past couple years.
 I’m still working to stitch them all into a lightweight package of tools and practices to make it easier for individuals and organizations to do the right thing by default—even if no one’s paying me to do it at the moment.

 Speaking to the very last point above, and perhaps most importantly, my attitude is a big part of my value proposition.
 I believe organizations should serve the people, not the other way around—because the organization is all the people, not a privileged, self-important subset.
 I believe in eliminating friction and pain, instead of enduring it until it’s codified as an institutional rite of passage.
 And although my specialty may be automated testing and sound coding practices, my real passion and focus is fixing whatever is wrong with an organization, and doing whatever it takes, however long it takes.